buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 9 meters
 * **Duration**: 1 minute

 Choose a creature within range that you can see.
 The target begins a comic dance in place: shuffling, tapping its feet, and capering for the duration.
-Creatures that can't be charmed are immune to this spell.
+Creatures that can' \*\*t be charmed are immune to this spell.

 A dancing creature must use 2 Movement Actions to dance without leaving its space and has -1d6 to Reflex Saving Throws and Attack Rolls.
 While the target is affected by this spell, other creatures have +1d6 to Attack Rolls against it.
 By spending 1 Action, the dancing creature can make a new Will Saving Throw to regain control of itself.
 If it succeeds, the spell ends.
 While dancing, it is considered Distracted.